نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

 This article investigates how native Persian speakers process and comprehend affirmative and negative discoursal causal assertions.
-To examine this, an eye-tracking experiment was conducted with 30 male and female Persian-speaking participants.
+To examine this, an eye-tracking experiment was conducted with 10 male and 20 female Persian-speaking participants.
 The main experiment involved 32 Persian vignettes, each containing three sentences: an opening sentence, a target sentence (affirmative or negative discoursal causal), and a concluding sentence.
-The polarity of target and concluding sentences was manipulated within participants.
-When participants heard an affirmative discoursal causal sentence (e.g., “Because my skin was dry, I applied moisturizer”), they primarily fixated on the factual phrase (“applying moisturizer”), while the conjectural phrase received little to no attention.
-A similar pattern was observed for negative assertions (e.g., “Because my skin was not dry, I did not apply moisturizer”), where participants focused on the factual phrase (“not applying moisturizer”), largely ignoring the conjecture.
+The polarity of the target and concluding sentences was varied (affirmative vs. negative) within participants.
+When participants heard an affirmative discoursal causal assertion (e.g., Because my skin was dry, I applied moisturizer), they primarily fixated on the factual phrase ("applying moisturizer"), with a fixation probability of 63%, whereas the conjectural phrase received little attention, attracting only 12% of fixation probability.
+A similar pattern was observed for negative assertions (e.g., Because my skin was not dry, I did not apply moisturizer), where participants focused on the factual phrase ("not applying moisturizer"), attracting only 63% of fixations, largely ignoring the conjecture, with a fixation probability of only %19.
 Fixation data confirmed that factual phrases consistently received more attention than conjectural ones during early processing stages.
 In the final analysis, the effect of specificity on fixation patterns was tested.
-Results showed that specificity did not significantly influence early or increased attention to factual content in either polarity condition.
-Overall, the findings align with Mental Model Theory, emphasizing the cognitive priority given to factual representations.
+Results showed that specificity did not significantly influence either early attention or increased attention to factual content across polarity conditions.
+Overall, the findings align with Mental Model Theory, emphasizing the cognitive priority given to factual representations

 کلیدواژهها [English]